petreyus/Data2Server-React-Native.tsx-/README.md

 1: Change the IP address to your localhost (don't use localhost since if youre testing on your mobile device it will not connect).

-2: expo start (once you cd to correct folder).
+2: Expo start (once you cd to the correct folder).

 2: Run on web browser.